highcharts/highcharts/docs/dashboards/types-of-components.md

 ```

 The last thing that you have to do is to specify the `type: 'Highcharts'` in the component’s config and that’s it.
 All of the charts options can be defined in the `chartOptions` object.
 You can either define static data, as you would do in the basic highcharts chart, or use the [dataPool](https://www.highcharts.com/docs/dashboards/data-handling) to connect some dynamic data.
 The data gets parsed through the `columnAssignment` option to map correct values from the connector to reflect them in the series.
 [Here is the example](https://www.highcharts.com/samples/embed/dashboards/components/component-highcharts).
 The null value keeps columns selectively out of the chart.
+If data connector is connected, you can load the Highcharts' `dragDrop` module, to allow the user to change the value and sync the changes of this value with other components.
+Also, the editing is disabled by default, if the series data is based on the columns in the connector, which were created by `mathModifier`.
+You can read more in the `dataPool` section.

 ### DataGrid Component
 To visualize data in a row column format you can use the DataGrid component.
 Same as in Highcharts component, first, it needs to be imported.
 Here is the set of files.